dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1201.md

 Programs will grow to fill all available compile and link time.

 But Murphy was not the only contender in town.
-Along came Moore,3 and in the late 1980s, the two battled it out.
+Along came Moore, [3] and in the late 1980s, the two battled it out.
 Moore won that battle.
 Disks started to shrink and got significantly faster.
 Computer memory started to get so ridiculously cheap that much of the data on disk could be cached in RAM.
 Computer clock rates increased from 1 MHz to 100 MHz.

 By the mid-1990s, the time spent linking had begun to shrink faster than our ambitions could make programs grow.
 In many cases, link time decreased to a matter of seconds.
 For small jobs, the idea of a linking loader became feasible again.